 To make the agency selection process as seamless and smooth as possible, I’ve put together the FAQ below.

 A list of common questions asked by startups and established companies looking for UX design services by hiring a UX design agency or UX consultant.

-Q: Is an in house UX design team or UX design firm better?
+Q: Is an in-house UX design team or a UX design firm better?

 Both options have their pros and cons but at the end of the day, UX design firms present a more realistic and reliable option for most UX design needs.

 Q: How much would a UI/UX design project cost with an agency?